ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 The other configuration: `VisibilityConfig.contractCfg` applies to the entire contract:
 - `ContractCfg.TRANSPARENT`: The contracts will have public storage and events, behaving exactly like Ethereum.
 - `ContractCfg.PRIVATE`: The default TEN behaviour, where the storage is not accessible and the events are individually configurable.

+## Account Abstraction - Native Session Keys

+The key feature of ["Account Abstraction"](https://medium.com/p/2e85bde4c54d) (EIP-4337) is "Session keys"(SK) through a proxy smart contract.
+SKs allow users to interact with the blockchain without having to sign every transaction, which is a major UX improvement.

+TEN supports "native" SKs - these are managed by the platform and do not require a proxy contract.

+In Ten, SKs are managed by dApp developers through dedicated RPC endpoints.

+### Solution overview

+Imagine you're developing an on-chain game, and you want a smooth UX without the distraction of signing every move.

+Conceptually, the game will create a session key for the user, then ask the user to move some funds to that address, and then create "move" transactions signed with the SK.

+If the game were to create the SK in the browser, there would be a risk of the user losing the SK, and the funds associated with it, in case of an accidental exit.
+With TEN, the dApp developer doesn't have to worry about this, because the SKs are managed by TEEs.

+### Usage

+The below describe the implementation steps for the game developer - which is the main usecase for SKs.
+Note that it can be used for any dApp that requires a no-click UX.

+#### When the game starts

+Before the user can start playing, the game must create the SK and ask the user to move some funds to that address.
+The funds will be used to pay for moves.

+- Call the RPC ``sessionkeys_Create`` - without any parameters.
+This will return a hex-encoded address of the SK.
+- Create a normal transaction that transfers some ETH to the SK.
+The amount depends on how many "moves" the user is prepared to prepay for.
+- Ask the user to sign this transaction with their normal wallet, and submit it to the network using the library of your choice.
+- Once the receipt is received, call ``sessionkeys_Activate``.

+#### The game

+After activation of the SK, create a transaction for each move, but don't ask the user to sign them.
+Instead, submit them to the network unsigned using the RPCs: ``eth_sendRawTransaction`` or ``eth_sendTransaction``.

+Because the SK is active, the platform will sign the transactions on behalf of the user.

+As a game developer, you are responsible to keep track of the balance of the SK.
+You can also query the network for the balance of the address.
+If the SK runs out of balance, you have to ask the user to move more funds to the SK.

+#### Finishing the game

+When a game ends, you have to move the remaining funds back to the main address and deactivate the key.

+- create a Tx that moves the funds back from the SK to the main address.
+Submit it unsigned, because the funds are controlled by the SK.
+- call the RPC: ``sessionkeys_Deactivate``- from now on, unsigned transactions will no longer be signed by the SK.

+## Game Security

+Every on-chain game developer knows that every move that relies on entropy must be executed in two steps.

+Imagine you implement an on-chain coin flip game.
+The player pays 0.1ETH to choose `Heads` or `Tails`.
+If they win, they receive 0.2ETH, otherwise they lose the 0.1ETH.
+Even if randomness is unpredictable, this simple game can be exploited in several ways:

+- The attacker can create a “proxy” smart contract to play on their behalf.
+Using a similar mechanism to flash loans in DeFi: the proxy is programmed to make multiple actions, and only “commit” if it can obtain a profit.
+In our case, if the coin flip is losing, the proxy can just revert.
+The only cost will be the gas burned.
+- Transactions consume gas, and the gas cost can inadvertently reveal information.
+For instance, if a winning move is more computationally intensive than a losing one, players could deduce optimal moves by estimating gas costs for various actions.

+The typical solution is to use a commit-reveal scheme.
+The player commits to a move, and then reveals it.
+This way, the player can't change their mind after seeing the result.
+This solution has the major drawback that it introduces extra complexity, latency and cost.

+### The on-block-end callback

+The best solution is to decouple the move from the execution without increasing the latency or the cost.
+This way, the side-channel attacks are no longer possible because the move is not executed immediately.
+To avoid increasing the latency, the move must be executed at the end of the block.

+[//]: # (Todo Stefan - add the code snippet for the on-block-end callback)